Gules, a fess chequey Azure and Argent, in chief three mullets of five points Argent.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Watercolor, Proper, Pointed, Azure, Bezant and plate, Plate, Boa, Bordure, Wreath, Charged, Castle, Crest, Five, Crown, Crown of Marquis, Created, Outlined in sable, Two, In each flank, In cross, In chief, In base, In saltire, Escutcheon, Coat of arms, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Lion, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Sable, Seven, Vert, Crest and mantling, Freehand, Three and One.
+Between, Proper, Pointed, Armed, Azure, Bezant and plate, Plate, Boa, Bordure, Wreath, Charged, Castle, Crest, Five, Ogee, Crown, Created, Outlined in sable, Two, In chief, In base, In saltire, Coat of arms, Schema, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Lion, Lineage, Semi-circular, Or, Party per pale, Passant, Leather, Argent, Fesswise, Rampant, Sable, Seven, Vert, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,